Game Day Preview: Americans Host Utah, 7:05 PM

 (Allen Americans, Credit: Tim Broussard)

-Allen, Texas - The Allen Americans, ECHL affiliate of the Minnesota Wild (NHL), and Iowa Wild (AHL), face the Utah Grizzlies this evening, in the first game of a three-game series.
-The Americans are 8-2-0-1 against Utah this season, and 23-13-0-2 over the last five years.
-The Americans lost the last matchup on April 3rd in a shootout.
+Allen, Texas - The Allen Americans, ECHL affiliate of the Minnesota Wild (NHL), and Iowa Wild (AHL), face the Utah Grizzlies this evening, in the second game of a three-game series.
+The Americans are 8-3-0-1 against Utah this season, and 23-14-0-2 over the last five years.
+The Americans have lost the last two matchups in the season series.
 Join us TONIGHT for the post game party at BAR LOUIE!

 ALLEN AMERICANS TODAY: